 ● Extensive use of succulents and drought tolerant plants spoke to the limited rainfall that waters our native landscapes.

-● Our indigenous plant communities are tremendously rich, with a myriad wondrously diverse species.
+● Our indigenous plant communities are tremendously rich, with a myriad of wondrously diverse species.
 In contrast to the existing Reflecting Pool garden, with its controlled use of a small number of plant species, the plantings for the show house installation celebrated diversity, creating a lively and harmonious composition.

 Two modern "pergolas" embraced the reflecting pool, reinforcing the strong symmetrical lines of the existing garden and drawing the eye to the focal point at the end of the pool where contemporary garden sculpture blended seamlessly with the garden architecture and the panoramic view of L.A.’s downtown skyscrapers.
 The twin pergolas, comprised of a series of aubergine-colored modern arbors bolted to custom burlap-clad planter boxes, ran the entire 60 foot length of the pool.